Career Boundaries: When to Say Yes, How to Say No in Business Settings

 - We say yes simply to get along

-As entrepreneurs so much is coming at us every day the truth is we simply should not say yes to everything.
-Our desire to be helpful can keep us saying yes when we should say no. One of the best things you can do for yourself, and for your business is to say no. And yet, we continue to say yes.
+Our desire to be helpful can keep us saying yes when we should say no. One of the best things you can do for yourself and for your business is to say no. And yet, we continue to say yes.

 Saying no is a learned skill.
 What are the steps you need to take to get confident and comfortable doing it?
-We always get better at everything with practice, however, some recommendations to consider are listed below.
+We always get better at everything with practice, which is why I’ve listed a few examples of how you can practice getting better at saying no and setting better business boundaries.

-“While I understand why you are looking for an event or promotional partner, based on the number of requests coming in, I’ve simply had to limit mine.”
+Example #1: “While I understand why you are looking for an event or promotional partner, based on the number of requests coming in, I’m not able to take on another event at this time.”

-“While I can’t help you with that, I would recommend someone else.” (provide referral name)
+Example #3: “While I can’t help you with (fill in the blank), I can recommend another professional that would be a good fit for the job.” (provide referral name)

-Remember, people don’t know all that you are currently working on, so providing context is helpful.
+Remember, people don’t know what you are currently working on, so providing context is helpful.
+However, you don’t need to give them a slurry of excuses – you can simply say you don’t have the time.

 “I am currently working on several other initiatives.
 Right now, if I take on one more thing it will dilute my efforts and the time commitment I have already made to my current projects.”

-And then there’s this from Frank Partnoy, the author of Wait.
-“Given the crush of technology, email, social media and 24-hour news, most of us react and decide too quickly.
-We are hard wired to snap respond to fast, salient stimulus, even when it’s to our disadvantage.”
+And Frank Partnoy, the author of Wait, also has good advice on when and how to say no: “Given the crush of technology, email, social media and 24-hour news, most of us react and decide too quickly.
+We are hard wired to respond to fast, salient stimuli, even when it’s to our disadvantage.”

 We can all relate to this.
 Let’s face it, it’s simply hard to say no. One thing I know for sure.
 If we practice, we will get better.